qmcs/qmcs.github.io/README.rst

     :category: yeah
     :author: Dmitrijs Milajevs

+    The first paragraph should introduce and possibly summarize the article.
+It should be relatively short: 2 - 3 sentences.

     ..
+Explicitly mark the end of the summary/introduciton

+    -- PELICAN_END_SUMMARY --

-Here goes the content of the article.
+    ..
+Here goes the rest of the article.

     Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim